 Your clinical nurse coordinator is a specially trained member of your fertility team who will oversee your IVF journey at MRM.
 She will review your diagnosis, go over the details of your desired treatment plan, and then schedule all the necessary procedures to be performed in our office.
 She will happily answer your IVF treatment questions and assist you throughout the entire IVF process.

-Step 3: Financial Consultation for IVF
+Step 3: You receive a financial consultation specific for IVF

 In vitro fertilization procedure plans may involve significant financial commitment for those whose insurance does not cover IVF treatment.
 There are several types of IVF therapy, each with different costs: standard ovarian stimulation IVF, Mini-IVF, and Natural Cycle IVF.
 Mini-IVF and Natural Cycle IVF are lower in cost, but may require more cycles of treatment to achieve your goal of success.
 Please check with your insurance company regarding coverage.

 At MRM, we want you to be fully informed of the financial options and alternatives that are available.
 This way, you can feel comfortable with managing the procedure cost before beginning your IVF treatment plan.
 IVF financing at MRM includes a variety of flexible options to support your overall plan for building a family.
 Please call us at (248) 593-6990 or contact us with your questions.
 Our helpful, caring fertility counselors welcome the opportunity to assist you.
 They will be happy to explain the full range of financing options we offer.
-If you didn’t think you could afford IVF, think again – you’ll be pleasantly surprised!
+If you didn’t think you could afford IVF, think again – you may be pleasantly surprised!

 We understand that the IVF procedure can seem intimidating, so we strive to make sure you are comfortable and confident about the process at each step of your treatment.
 Personal IVF orientations can be scheduled by calling MRM at (248) 593-6990 or by clicking here to contact us.